crytic/building-secure-contracts/program-analysis/echidna/filtering-functions.md

 }
 ```

-This small example forces Echidna to find certain sequence of transactions to change a state variable.
+This small example forces Echidna to find a ertain sequence of transactions to change a state variable.
 This is hard for a fuzzer (it is recommended to use a symbolic execution tool like [Manticore](https://github.com/trailofbits/manticore)).
 We can run Echidna to verify this: